 - Shingles and rooflines have a rippled or wavy appearance due to moisture infiltrating the decking underneath the tiles.
 This causes warping due to moisture damage.

 - Water stains, frost, or general dampness on the sheathing of your roof or its structural supports.

 If you recognize even one of these conditions, please don’t hesitate to contact Spicer Bros.
 Construction to discuss improving your attic insulation.
-We have offices in Easton and Salisbury, Maryland and Lewes, Delaware, for your convenience.
+We have offices in Salisbury, Maryland and Lewes, Delaware, for your convenience.